Tanzida999/Tanzida999/README.md

-- 👋 Hi, I’m @Tanzida999
+- 👋 Hi, I’m Tanzida
-- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently interested in Web development framework.
+- 🌱 I’m a web Developer.
 - 📫 How to reach me: you can send a mail at this mail I'd: nowshinsara999@gmail.com

 <!---